 At the intersection of technology and DIY indie spirit lies mumblecore, a brand of minimalist cinema that defined the early 2000s.
 Though many categorize it as a subgenre of independent cinema, mumblecore would be more accurately defined as a filmmaking mode.
 Its simplistic and naturalistic style allows young filmmakers to showcase their talent on a shoestring budget.
 Although the term is dismissed by its originators, the movement they created had an undeniable influence on the independent film landscape, launching Hollywood careers and introducing audiences to some of their favorite directors and actors.

-- Demi Moore Ethnicity, What is Demi Moore’s Ethnicity?
+- Birdman Ethnicity, What is Birdman’s Ethnicity?

 The origins of mumblecore can be traced back to 2005 when Andrew Bujalski, Joe Swanberg, and Jay and Mark Duplass had films screened at the SXSW Film Festival.
 The term was coined in passing, but eventually spawned award-winning filmmakers, hit TV shows, and a horror subgenre called mumblegore.
 In the context of film history, mumblecore represents the effects of new digital camera technology readily available to consumers.
 As independent studios struggled to keep doors open, these young filmmakers crafted a filmmaking style based on naturalistic performances, embarrassing characters, and handheld camerawork.